High contrast holography through dual modulation: 12 16 Leyla Kabuli , Oliver Cossairt , Florian Schiffers , Nathan Matsuda , Grace Kuo

 Our insight is that improved contrast does not require full complex modulation.
 An ideal complex modulator has co-located control of phase and amplitude at every pixel, but we can relax these constraints to be more practical if we primarily care about contrast.
 We propose a new architecture, shown in Fig.~\ref{fig:overview_and_contrast}, which uses two modulators, phase and amplitude, but allows for a small gap between them.
 This eliminates the need for an optical relay to co-locate the SLMs; instead, the SLMs can be physically placed next to each other, paving the way to a compact device.

 However, in this compact configuration at least one of the SLMs must be transmissive.
 Transmissive amplitude modulators are common in liquid crystal (LC) devices but tend to have larger pixel sizes than their reflective counterparts.
-This size difference is driven by fill factor: in a reflective device, electronics can be put behind the pixels, leading to fill factors of over 90\%, even for small pixels under \SI{4}{\micro\meter}~\cite{holoeyegaea}.
+This size difference is driven by fill factor: in a reflective device, electronics can be put behind the pixels, leading to fill factors of over 90\%, even for small pixels under 4~\textmu m~\cite{holoeyegaea}.
 However, with transmissive modulators, the electronics are always in the beam path, so larger pixel sizes are required to improve fill factor~\cite{curatu2009analysis}.

 In this work, we demonstrate that contrast can be dramatically improved \textit{even when the amplitude modulator is much lower resolution than the phase modulator}.
 We use diffraction theory to recommend a pixel size for the amplitude modulator, and we show that despite the coarse pixel pitch, we can still create high resolution imagery and defocus cues.
 Since our approach uses two SLMs (low resolution amplitude and high resolution phase), we refer to this architecture as ``dual modulation.''
-Dual modulation has most of the benefits of complex modulation but is significantly more practical.
+Dual modulation has most of the benefits of complex modulation but is significantly more flexible, enabling new designs for future display systems.

-In summary, we make the following contributions: \begin{itemize} \item Introduce a practical dual modulation approach, combining a phase-only SLM with a low resolution amplitude SLM for improved contrast at short propagation distances $\sim$ \SI{20}{\milli\meter}. \item Analyze the relationship between the amplitude SLM pixel size and the phase SLM pixel size, and propose a recommended ratio based on diffraction theory. \item Demonstrate up to 31 dB improvement in PSNR in simulation compared to phase-only modulation. \item Validate our concept with a benchtop experimental prototype, including a calibration scheme for our dual modulators. \end{itemize}